Avcx/10-course-app/README.md

    npm i
    ```

-   This will install React alongwith the other required modules.
+   This will install React along with the other required modules.
    After these install, run:

    ``` zsh